leonardopoggiani/DevOpsApplicationChallenge/README.md

 ## Geckosoft DevOps application challenge

-## Applicazione scelta
+## Choosen application

-L'applicazione che ho scelto per questa challenge è [Shiori](https://github.com/go-shiori/shiori), un bookmark manager scritto in Go.
+The application I chose for this challenge is [Shiori](https://github.com/go-shiori/shiori), a bookmark manager written in Go.
-Ho scelto questa applicazione perché è scritta in Go, un linguaggio che sto imparando da poco e con il quale volevo iniziare a fare qualcosa di più serio.
-Inoltre la struttura del progetto è molto semplice e quindi mi sembrava un ottimo punto d'inizio per questa challenge.
+I chose this application because it is written in Go, a language I am just learning and with which I wanted to start doing something more serious.
+Also, the structure of the project is very simple, so it seemed like a great place to start for this challenge.

-### Struttura dell'applicazione
+### Application structure

-Shiori è un bookmark manager che permette di salvare i link ai siti web preferiti e di accedervi in modo semplice e anche in offline se necessario.
+Shiori is a bookmark manager that allows you to save links to your favorite websites and access them easily and even offline if necessary.
-L'applicazione è scritta in Go con i componenti principali presenti all'interno della cartella _internal/_.
+The application is written in Go with the main components found within the _internal/_ folder.
 The application use a PostgreSQL and a MariaDB database to store the bookmarks and the user credentials.
 There is also webapp written in Vue.js that is used to interact with the application.

-I file con i deployment che ho creato si trovato all'interno della cartella _deploy/_ e della cartella _terraform/_.
+The files with the deployments I created are found inside the _deploy/_ folder and the _terraform/_ folder.
-Non ho modificato in modo significativo il codice dell'applicazione (solo qualche dipendenza o qualche riga per comodità).
+I did not significantly modify the application code (just a few dependencies or a few lines for convenience).

 ## Building the application from source